-Transfer credit from a business school, college or university accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) to South Hills School of Business & Technology is considered on an individual basis.
+Transfer credit from a career school, college or university accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) to South Hills School of Business & Technology is considered on an individual basis.
 No more than 50 percent of program credits can be transferred into a student's program.
 Technical (computer) courses or core program courses shall be considered for credit if they have been completed within the last five years (may be extended if an academic award was received or the student is working in the field).
 Specific or required math and science courses have a ten-year age limit.
 General education credits have no age limit.

 In order to be considered for transfer credit, the student must supply an official copy of his/her college transcript, along with a copy of the course description(s) no later than the start of his/her first term.
 Transfer credits will not be considered once the student has attended classes for the course he/she is attempting to apply the transfer credits to.
+The Director or Director of Education will decide any exceptions to this policy.

-Transfer credit may be granted: (1) if the course taken at another post-secondary institution was successfully completed with a grade of "C" or better, (2) meets the age of credits requirement, and (3) is comparable to the course given at South Hills School of Business & Technology.
+Transfer credit may be granted: (1) if the course taken at another post-secondary institution was successfully completed with the minimum required course grade for that student's program at South Hills, (2) meets the age of credits requirement, and (3) is comparable to the course given at South Hills School of Business & Technology.
 Students can choose to decline any transfer credits they have been granted should they decide to take the class at South Hills.